Bankart-PGW/bankart-woocommerce/README.md

 1. Go to `Woocommerce` > `Settings` in your shop's admin area.
 1. Select category `Payments`.
-1. Enable one or more Credit Card or Flik options: `Payment cards - Payment card`,`Payment cards - Maestro/Mastercard/VISA`,`Payment cards - Diners`, `Payment cards - Flik` based on your requirements.
+1. Enable one or more Credit Card options: `Payment cards - Payment card`,`Payment cards - Maestro/Mastercard/VISA`,`Payment cards - Diners` based on your requirements.
-1. For setup individual Credit Card\Flik options click on `Manage`
+1. For setup individual Credit Card options click on `Manage`
     1. You can change a `Title` at payment method.
     1. Enter credentials.
 	1. Set `Transaction typ`.
 	1. Based on aggremet with your bank set `Installments` options.
 	1. If `Installments` are enabled set the minimum amount of installment
     1. Click on `Save changes`.

-## Notes
-Plugin support cart and checkout shortcodes and not cart/checkout blocks.
-For reverting to the cart and checkout shortcodes please referer to https://woo.com/document/cart-checkout-blocks-status/#section-6